Mortgage protection insurance vs. life insurance - what's the difference?

 - Is mortgage protection insurance cheaper than life insurance?

-- Is mortgage protection life insurance worth it?
+- Is mortgage protection insurance worth it?

 - How do I get mortgage protection insurance?